The Federal Student Aid Website

 Details You Should Know

 There is a lot of information about your federal student loans within your Federal Student Aid account.
 Be sure to access this information prior to graduation so that you can be prepared to successfully manage your loans.
-Below are five pieces of information that will be critical to know as you prepare to manage your debt:
+Below are six pieces of information that will be critical to know as you prepare to manage your debt:

 - Loan Types (name)